morskyjezek/si676-2025-activities/_posts/2025-10-31-assignment-2-extract.md

 ### Two Submission Options

-**Option One:** a link to a GitHub repository where you have created the code and saved the files.
+**Option One:** a link to a file or folder in a GitHub repository where you have provided the files and saved the code.
 It may be a private repo, as long as you have added the instructor as a collaborator with view permissions.
 The repo URL may be provided via Canvas.

 **Option Two:** a zip file, uploaded on Canvas, that contains the extracted material in a directory.